TwoRavens/TwoRavens/docs/D3M/api_docs/ta2/index.md

 TA2 Interface
 =================

 This application plays the role of Back-end in our program.
-Namely, it handles the communication between remote TA2 server and process the response..
+Namely, it handles the communication between remote TA2 server and process the response.
 Different pages will be rendered based on the url received.

 URL Patterns
 ============